phuvf/oscpoint/FEEDBACKS.md

 > [!NOTE]
 > Use ASCII encoded notes for  quick, easy reading.
-> Use UTF-8 encoded notes for full international character support, but you'll have to do the decoding yourself (or use the Companion Module, which does this for you).
+> Use UTF-8 encoded notes for full international character support, but you'll have to do the decoding yourself - or use the Companion Module, which does this for you.
 > To avoid busting UDP packet size limits, notes longer than 32,000 characters this will be truncated (that's a lot of notes).

 ## Valid only during a slideshow, and when there's a media element on the current slide